sdsna/sdgs-in-the-city/site/goals/reduced-inequalities.md

 ---
 title: Reduced Inequalities
 number: 10
-tagline: Reduce inequality within and among countries
+tagline: Reduce inequality within and among countries.
 excerpt: >-
   The world is astonishingly unequal: the richest 80 people have the same wealth as the bottom 3.5 billion.
 The Goal includes a range of measures, including